tharunsajeev/python-projects/stock_market_analysis/README.md

 ## How it works

 I used the Alpha Vantage API's `TIME_SERIES_DAILY` endpoint to pull OHLCV (open, high, low, close, volume) data for each stock, with `requests` handling the API calls and `time.sleep()` managing the free tier's 5 calls per-minute limit.
-Each response gets parsed into a pandas DataFrame, and all 8 stocks are combined into a single 800-row dataset.
+Each response gets parsed into a pandas DataFrame, and all 8 stocks are combined into a single 800 row dataset.

 From there the notebook covers:
 - period returns for each stock (first close vs last close)